segmentio/segment-docs/src/guides/duplicate-data.md

 Segment has a special deduplication service that sits behind the `api.segment.com` endpoint and attempts to drop 99% of duplicate data.
 Segment stores at least 24 hours worth of event `messageId`s, allowing Segment to deduplicate any data that appears within a 24 hour rolling window.

 Segment deduplicates on the event's `messageId`, _not_ on the contents of the event payload.
-Segment doesn't have a built-in way to deduplicate data over periods longer than approximately 24 hours or for events that don't generate `messageId`s.
+Segment doesn't have a built-in way to deduplicate data for events that don't generate `messageId`s.

 > info ""
 > Keep in mind that Segment's libraries all generate `messageId`s for each event payload, with the exception of the Segment HTTP API, which assigns each event a unique `messageId` when the message is ingested.
 You can override these default generated IDs and manually assign a `messageId` if necessary.